umaresso/umaresso/README.md

 ### Hi there, I'm Umar Khatab  👋

-## I'm a ReactJs developer and Web3.0 enthusiast !!
+## I'm a ReactJs Developer,Teacher and Web3.0 enthusiast !!

 - 🔭 I just made a [FacebookApp] using ReactJs
 - 🌱 I’m currently learning about BlockChain